goldzulu/helloweb/README.md

 ---
 ## Quick Start

-Use ask cli to initialise a new skill by using this template
+Use ask cli new to both clone and initialise a new skill by using this template
 ```bash
 $ ask new --template-url https://github.com/goldzulu/helloweb --template-branch main
 ```